C4. Limited English Proficiency Students

 Students identified as eligible for ELL Services, including students who have moved out of services and into monitoring, shall have services/monitoring provided by a licensed ELL teacher.
 Additional tutoring may be provided if available, but the tutoring must be overseen by a licensed ELL teacher and shall not supplant required ELL services.

-Lau Plan: Per federal requirements, EWECUUSD will maintain a Lau Plan.
+Per federal requirements, EWECUUSD will maintain a Lau Plan.
 A Lau Plan, named from the U.S. Supreme Court’s 1974 decision in Lau v.
 Nichols that identical education does not constitute equal education under the Civil Rights Act of 1964, is a formal plan designed to ensure that all students have equal access.
 The Lau Plan includes processes for:

 - identifying students who qualify for ELL services,